Ninja Trail - New Puzzle/Game App Released in 2015

-Douglas, MA -- (ReleaseWire) -- 02/19/2015 --HARLEY PIERRE, a 21 year old from Plymouth England came up with the vision of creating a game that fulfills the fun, addictive, strategic needs of gaming consumers after trying to find a game like this on the iTunes app store and not succeeding.
+Douglas, MA -- (ReleaseWire) -- 03/10/2015 --HARLEY PIERRE, a 21 year old from Plymouth came up with the vision of creating a game that fulfills the fun, addictive, strategic needs of gaming consumers after trying to find a game like this on the iTunes app store and not being successful with it.

 A regular game player himself, Harley grew up playing video games and loved the game style from the 80's and got inspired from that era.
-Although Ninja Trail is a great looking game Harley wants the players of the game to appreciate the game play as much as him and his creative team does.
+Although Ninja Trail is a great looking game we want the players of the game to appreciate the game play as much as we do.

 Ninja Trail is a 2D visual game for those old school enthusiastic gamers.
 The simplicity of Pac Man, addictiveness of Candycrush and an in game challenging concept makes this a sure winner to be one of the high hitting games of 2015.
-Dash and slide, collect coins and gems in order for the ninja to fill in the trail with footsteps to complete the level!
+Highly addictive and fun - Run!
+Dash and slide, collect coins and gems in order for your ninja to fill in the trail with your footsteps to complete the level!
+But watch out there are other Ninjas waiting to jump out and get you on the trail.
+So keep your eyes pealed and get ready to move!

 From the beginning of 2014, with the help from his Dad, 8 team members and investors, Harley started the process of game creation to the verge of completion.